charbugs/emphasize/README.md

 }
 ```

-The content of a markup request is a json object that contains the `tokens` (words, punctuation etc.) of the webpage the marker should be applied on.
-It also contains the `url` of the webapge as an additional information.
+The content of a markup request is a JSON object that contains the `tokens` (words, punctuation etc.) of the web page the marker should be applied to.
+It also contains the `url` of the web page as an additional piece of information.
 If the marker has defined input forms in the setup, the markup request will provide an `inputs` object that contains the user input data.
-Each key of this object refers to the id of the input form given in the marker's setup.
+Each key of this object refers to the ID of the input form given in the marker's setup.
 The values of this object hold the user input data.

 ### Markup response